F5Bot vs Syften vs Octolens vs Prowlo: Reddit Monitoring Compared [2026]

 What's the difference between Syften and Octolens?

 Syften is a Reddit-first precision monitoring tool built around boolean keyword operators.
-You write the rules, it delivers matching alerts with near real-time speed.
+You write the rules, it delivers matching alerts with near real-time speed (Reddit in under a minute).
 You control exactly what triggers a notification using AND, OR, NOT, and phrase matching — powerful for teams that know precisely what they're looking for.
-Octolens is a broader social listening platform covering 13+ platforms with AI-powered relevance scoring.
+Octolens is a broader social listening platform covering 13 platforms with AI-powered relevance, sentiment, and intent scoring.
 You give it your domain, and it figures out what's relevant using context-aware AI.
-Syften gives you more control and costs less ($20-100/mo).
-Octolens gives you less noise across more platforms but starts at $119/mo.
+Syften gives you more control and costs less ($29.95-119.95/mo, priced by filter count).
+Octolens gives you less noise across more platforms but starts at $159/mo.
+Both now ship an MCP server.
 Choose Syften if Reddit is your primary channel and you want surgical precision over your alert stream.
 Choose Octolens if you monitor multiple platforms and want AI to handle the relevance filtering so you don't have to build and maintain complex boolean queries.

 Can I use Prowlo just for monitoring?